pansig0202-cpu/GHS-Discord-Rbot/README.md

-This bot is just a recreation of the GHS bot created by pansi and alexy
+This code is a recreation of the GHS bot
+All credits for Pansi and Alexy xyte x khs